-Singapore Heritage Society was a client organisation for the Policy Analysis Exercise of the NUS Lee Kuan Yew School of Public Policy, completed in December 2017.
-The full report can be downloaded here.
+Singapore Heritage Society was the client organisation for this Policy Analysis Exercise by Masters in Public Policy students from the NUS Lee Kuan Yew School of Public Policy.
+The report was completed in December 2017 and can be downloaded in full here.

 Safeguarding Intangible Cultural Heritage in Chinatown: Threats & Strategies